acamu/ansible-raspberry-sshupdate/README.md

 # ansible-raspberry-sshupdate
 Create new SSH key and update on remote pi

-This script aims to update private key on remote pi by deploying key on them.
+This script aims to update public key on remote pi by deploying key on them.

 [Pre requisites]